MLB suspends Marlins’ season through weekend amid outbreak

 Additional MLB rescheduling during the week of Aug.
 3 will be announced later this week.
 New York Gov. Andrew Cuomo offered up his state to any team needing a place to play.

-While baseball deals with its logistical challenges, the NBA and NHLare resuming their seasons in bubble environments, with basketball at Lake Buena Vista, Florida, and hockey at Edmonton, Alberta, and Toronto.
+While baseball battles its logistical challenges, the NBA and NHL are resuming their seasons in bubble environments, with basketball at Lake Buena Vista, Florida, and hockey at Edmonton, Alberta, and Toronto.

 The NFL has opted not to create a bubble environment as training camps open this week.